24/7 Cell Phone: 802-428-4725

-I personally recommend Bat Damage Control for bat control in Vermont.
-I have communicated with this company for many years, and they abide by these bat removal principles:
+I have communicated with our bat expert in Vermont for many years, and he abides by these bat removal principles:

 - Always perform a proper live exclusion.